top of page

 Most of the fundamental constants in our theories appear fine tuned, in the sense that if they were altered by only modest amounts, the universe would be qualitatively different, and in many cases unsuitable for the development of life.
 The laws of nature form a system that is extremely fine tuned, and very little in physical law can be altered without destroying the possibility of the development of life as we know it.

-And my name is Rabbi Dr. Elie Feder.
-And, today I will help explain, in simple terms, what exactly fine tuning is and why its discovery changed everything about how we look at the constants of nature.
-Welcome to Physics to God.
+This episode will discuss fine tuning, the all important clue which leads to the solution of the mystery of the constants.
+We'll explain, in simple terms, what exactly fine tuning is and why its discovery changed everything about how we look at the constants of nature.

 Discovery of Fine Tuning